-Children leaving custodial settings are being set up to fail with too little support in the community, a report has warned.
+Children and young offenders leaving custodial settings are being set up to fail with too little support in the community, a report has warned.

 The inspections by HM Inspectorate of Probation and HM Inspectorate of Prisons found that children released into the community are not getting the help they need to access housing, employment or support for mental health or substance misuse problems.